Deformation Theory and Partition Lie Algebras: Introduction

-It turns out that the differential graded Lie algebra $C^\ast(Z,{T}_Z)$ records all the formal deformation theory \mbox{of $Z$}.
-More precisely, given any local Artinian $\CC$-algebra $A$, deformations of $Z$ to $A$ correspond to Maurer-Cartan elements in $\mathfrak{m}_A \otimes C^1(Z,{T}_Z)$, considered up to gauge equivalence.
-A key insight of Drinfeld \cite{drinfeld1988letter} was that $C^\ast(Z,{T}_Z)$ does not just remember the infinitesimal deformations, but also the \textit{derived} infinitesimal deformations of $Z$ to simplicial local Artinian $\CC$-algebras (via a refined Maurer-Cartan construction, cf. \cite[Section 1.3]{hinich2001dg}).
-In fact, the differential graded Lie algebra $C^\ast(Z,{T}_Z)$ is {uniquely} determined by this property (up to equivalence).
-This illustrates the general principle we alluded to in the very beginning: the derived infinitesimal deformations of an object in characteristic zero are controlled by a differential graded Lie algebra.
-A precise formulation was given by Lurie \cite{lurie2011derivedX} and Pridham \cite{pridham2010unifying} using the language of \emph{formal moduli problems} (cf. \Cref{FMP} below); roughly speaking, any reasonably geometric deformation problem (such as deformations of schemes, of complexes, or the formal completion of a suitably geometric stack) gives rise to a formal moduli problem.
-For example, there is a formal moduli problem corresponding to deformations of a variety $Z$ as above.
+In fact, the Kodaira--Spencer differential graded Lie algebra $\mathfrak{g}_Z$ records all {formal deformations of $Z$}.
+More precisely, given any local Artinian $\CC$-algebra $A$, deformations of $Z$ to $A$ correspond to Maurer--Cartan elements $\{x \in \mathfrak{m}_A \otimes (\mathfrak{g}_Z)_{-1}\ | \ dx + \frac{1}{2} [x,x] = 0\}$, \mbox{considered up to gauge equivalence.} Other deformation functors of interest are also governed by differential graded {Lie algebras, but these} Lie algebras are not uniquely determined by the deformation functor.
+For instance, {there are two natural differential graded Lie algebras governing deformations of a closed immersion of \mbox{smooth varieties $X\subset Y$} -- one interprets $X$ as a point in a Hilbert scheme; the other as a point in a Quot scheme, cf.\ e.g.\ \cite{toen2014derived}.
+It was a key insight of Drinfeld \cite{drinfeld1988letter} that this problem disappears once we also consider derived deformations to \textit{simplicial} local Artinian $\CC$-algebras.
+In our example above, the differential graded Lie algebra $\mathfrak{g}_Z$ not only remembers infinitesimal deformations, but also \textit{derived} infinitesimal deformations of $Z$ via a refined Maurer--Cartan construction, cf.\ \cite[Section 1.3]{hinich2001dg}.
+In fact, $\mathfrak{g}_Z$ is {uniquely} determined by this property, \mbox{up to equivalence.} This illustrates the general principle we alluded to in the very beginning: the derived infinitesimal deformations of an object in characteristic zero are controlled by a differential graded Lie algebra.
+A precise formulation was given by Lurie \cite{lurie2011derivedX} and Pridham \cite{pridham2010unifying} in the language of \emph{formal moduli problems}, cf.\ Definition \ref{FMP}.
+Roughly speaking, any reasonably geometric deformation problem \mbox{(e.g.\ deformations of schemes, of complexes, or the formal completion of a suitably geometric stack)} gives rise to a formal moduli problem.
+In particular, there is a formal moduli problem $\Def_Z$ encoding the derived deformations of our variety $Z$ from above.
 We then have the following correspondence: \begin{theorem}[Lurie, Pridham] If $k$ is a field of characteristic zero, then there is an equivalence of \mbox{$\infty$-categories} between formal moduli problems and differential graded Lie algebras over $k$. \end{theorem}

-This result has been extended in various directions in characteristic zero, but an analogue in positive or mixed characteristic has not appeared.
-Note that derived deformation theory in such settings has attracted interest in number theory, for example in the work of Galatius-Venkatesh \cite{GV18} on derived deformations of Galois representations.